17 June 2026 News

 Nottingham MND Care Co-ordinator Erica Littleworth said: “Having dedicated time with like-minded colleagues is so uplifting.
 It helps us keep going in what can be a challenging role.”

-A range of sessions throughout the day gave attendees the opportunity to learn from each other and reflect on how care can continue to improve.
+A range of inspiring sessions throughout the day gave attendees the opportunity to discuss the latest developments in MND care, explore findings from recent research projects, learn from each other and share ideas on how to improve services in their areas.

 The programme also included practical, expert-led sessions on key areas of care, including environmental controls, safeguarding and wellbeing at work.